-Ignore most marketing materials when selecting a TV for gaming or desktop use and focus on a few key features.
-Some are absolute requirements while others are nice luxuries.
-The requirements include a latency below 45ms for casual games and 30ms for action games, although lower is even better.
-This number can be hard to find, so plan to do a little research rather than assume the spec is waiting on the manufacturers website.
+Ignore most marketing materials when selecting a TV for gaming or desktop use and focus on a few key features—some are absolute requirements while others are nice luxuries.
+The requirements include, at least, latency below 30ms, although lower is preferred.
+This number can be hard to find on a shoestring budget, so plan to do a little research rather than assume the spec is waiting on the manufacturer's website.

 Another must-have feature is support for the full RGB or YCbCr 4:4:4 color space, which is checked via settings in the display control panel.
 Some panels used in TV sets only support more highly compressed 4:2:2 modes, which produce moving images almost indistinguishable from full RGB.
 The problem is compressed modes don’t do too well with less organic, static imagery such a text display or browser window, which appear blurry or distorted due to the visual artifacts inherent to the compression process.

 In the “nice to have” column is support for refresh rates higher than 60Hz, but there’s a catch to this: many HDTVs that support 120Hz or higher don’t accept 120Hz inputs; they take a 60Hz signal and convert it into higher rates via interpolation, a messy process suited to video playback but disastrous for PC and gaming applications.

 And the ones that actually run at over 60Hz tend to be expensive.
 Perhaps worth it, but that's up to you.

 This is another hidden spec that requires a little online or hands-on research to uncover, so check carefully beforehand and make sure the return policies for your pick aren’t too onerous; you may find yourself back at the checkout.
 One tip: HDTVs that support 3D are a good place to start, since they often support 120Hz.